TurboWarp/docs/docs/website/cloud-variables.md

  - Cloud variables are disabled when the editor is opened.
  - Do not abuse cloud variables to make unmoderated chat rooms.
  - There are no public cloud variable history logs.
- - Sensing the color of the video sensing extension is disabled when cloud variables or custom extensions are used.
-This fixes the same issue as Scratch's "For privacy reasons, cloud variables have been disabled in this project because it contains video sensing blocks" warning.
+ - Sensing colors or motion using the video sensing extension is disabled when cloud variables or custom extensions are used.

 ---